Will iPhone 12 have USB-C? We're gonna guess no, but we really hope we're wrong

 -

-•Oct 8Watch iPhone 12 launch: Here's how to livestream the virtual Apple event
+•Oct 9Watch iPhone 12 launch: Here's how to livestream the virtual Apple event

 -